 Look at this as less of a checklist and more as a guide to the kind of information that should be included:

-I. Identify your consumer target (research director helps write)
+II.
+Identify your consumer target (research director helps write)

-• Who is your identified consumer target?
-Go beyond who’s already buying the product to think about reaching a group that’s not currently using it but could.
+• Who is your identified consumer target(s)?
+Delve into who is buying the product to think about how you might increase consumption.
+Also consider if there are untapped or underdeveloped markets, groups that are not currently targeted but warrant attention.
 Be sure to come up with a “name” for your primary and secondary target audiences.
-Should there be both consumer and business-to-business targets?
+Also consider there be both consumer and business-to-business targets (e.g., retail chains, grocery store managers?
 What key insights does your agency know about your target consumer?
-How can you describe the target audience?
+How can you describe the target audience beyond demographics?
 Be sure to cover these aspects:

 o Demographics (list your information sources)